Takhmina175/Newsweek_ClonePage/README.md

 Feel free to check the [issues page]

 ## Show your support
-Give a star if you like this project!
+Give a star if you like this project!!!

 ## Acknowledgments
 - Hat tip to anyone whose code was used